 “Children who grow up in financially secure conditions tend to have greater access to resources to encourage reading and math academic achievement, whereas those from poorer communities are more likely to be raised in less stimulating environments, Shah notes.
 In less-stimulating situations, the drive for academic achievement is related to a child’s motivation to learn, or curiosity.”

 Scientists noted another important factor- effortful control, or the ability to stay focused in class.
 Children with these skills identified as curious fared well in math and reading.

 Shah said, “These findings suggest that even if a child manifests low effortful control, they can still have more optimal academic achievement if they have high curiosity.
 Currently, most classroom interventions have focused on the cultivation of early effortful control and a child’s self-regulatory capacities, but our results suggest that an alternate message, focused on the importance of curiosity, should also be considered.”

-“Fostering early academic achievement in young children has been a longstanding goal for pediatricians and policymakers, with a growing awareness of the role social-emotional skills in school readiness.”
+“Fostering early academic achievement in young children has been a longstanding goal for pediatricians and policymakers, with a growing awareness of the role of social-emotional skills in school readiness.”

-“Our results suggest that the promotion of curiosity may be a valuable intervention target to foster early academic achievement, with particular advantage for children in poverty, further research is needed to help us better understand how to develop interventions to cultivate curiosity in young children.”
+“Our results suggest that the promotion of curiosity may be a valuable intervention target to foster early academic achievement, with particular advantage for children in poverty; further research is needed to help us better understand how to develop interventions to cultivate curiosity in young children.”

 The study is available online in the journal Pediatric Research.